-Mayor Jill Boudreau began her third term on January 1, 2020.
+Mayor Jill Boudreau began City leadership on January 1, 2012.
 She is committed to a municipal government that is efficient, adaptable, dignified, and inclusive.
 She brings creative energy to City Hall, and has significantly raised the level of community engagement in the City of Mount Vernon.

 Her skill in communication was developed over time by adapting to frequent relocations and jobs as a military spouse, the experience of living overseas, as a Community Service Officer with the Mount Vernon Police, and being a volunteer mediator.

-Some of Mayor Boudreau's accomplishment to date include:
+Some of Mayor Boudreau's accomplishments to date include: